-From December 2010 to February 2011, Kevin was the Education Officer on the research vessel the JOIDES Resolution, where he traveled with an international team of scientists during an expedition in the South Pacific.
+Kevin has been an Education Officer on the research vessel the JOIDES Resolution.
+He traveled with an international team of scientists during an expedition where he spent eight weeks at sea in the South Pacific.
 The scientists were studying the chain of volcanoes that makes up the Louisville Seamount Trail.

-In May 2016, Kevin was an educator for the Chicxulub Impact Crater expedition and joined the scientists in the Gulf of Mexico as they drilled into the crater left behind by the asteroid impact that wiped out most of the dinosaurs.
+In 2016, Kevin was an educator for the Chicxulub Impact Crater expedition.
+He joined scientists in the Gulf of Mexico and in Germany as they studied the crater left behind by the asteroid impact that wiped out most of the dinosaurs.

 Kevin's first children's book, A Day in the Salt Marsh, was published in 2007.